Triple Trouble (1918 film)

-Triple Trouble is a two-reel American silent comedy film that was released in 1918.
+Triple Trouble is a 1918 two-reel American silent comedy film.
 It stars Charlie Chaplin, Edna Purviance, and Leo White.
-This film was not an official Chaplin film, even though it has many Chaplin-directed scenes; after he left the studio,Essanay edited it together using outtakes and newly shot footage directed by Leo White.
+This film was not an official Chaplin film, even though it has many Chaplin-directed scenes; after he left the studio, Essanay edited it together using outtakes and newly shot footage directed by White.
 It had already been established in court that Chaplin had no legal control over the films made during his time with Essanay and could not prevent its release.
+In his 1967 autobiography, Chaplin included "Triple Trouble" in his filmography.